Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ### 🚀 Export your Phind.com search threads into markdown files!
 👉 When you are on a Phind thread, simply click on the extension icon.
 It will automatically export the thread you are currently on into a formatted markdown file.

+✅ Useful if you want to:
+- Keep valuable generated information offline
+- Share threads content with others
+- Read them in a note-taking app like Obsidian

 🕰️ No annoying popup, no loss of time!

-✅ Enjoy!
+Enjoy!

 <br>